cofresilab/cofresilab.github.io/sipsandshapes2.md

 ## Sips and Shape 2: Research Study at the University of Missouri.
 Approved by MU Institutional Review Board (IRB) Project #2106128

-Principal investigator: Dr. Roberto Cofresi
-Department of Psychological Sciences
+Principal investigator: Dr. Roberto Cofresi, Department of Psychological Sciences.
 Contact: cofresir@missouri.edu

 ## Summary
 We are seeking 18-25 yr old in the Columbia MO area to participate in a research study about the cognitive processing of newly learned liquid food reward cues.
 Individuals who regularly drink alcohol (at least once a week) may be eligible.
 No alcohol will be consumed in this study.
 Participants may earn up to $300.